SiliconLabs/zigbee_applications/zigbee_concepts/Zigbee-Introduction/Zigbee Introduction - Touchlink Commissioning.md

 ## Quick Review

-As we know, touchlink commissioning is used in ZLL network.
-It was originally developed to easily integrate devices in connected lighting systems that follow the ZigBee Light Link(legacy) standard.
+As we know, touchlink commissioning is used in the ZLL network.
+It was initially developed to easily integrate devices in connected lighting systems that follow the ZigBee Light Link(legacy) standard.
 The idea of touchlink commissioning is to facilitate close physical proximity(approx. 10 cm) instead of cryptographic authentication.

 Zigbee 3.0 inherited the touchlink commissioning procedure as an optional commissioning mechanism where nodes are commissioned on a network using commands sent using inter-PAN communication in close physical proximity.